October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 How to Deadhead:

-- Use a pair of clean scissors or garden shears to snip the stem just above a leaf node or set of healthy leaves.
+• Use a pair of scissors or shears and snip the stem just above a leaf node or set of healthy leaves.

 8. Poor Fertilization